rsbench/rsbench/docs/docs/install.en.md

 # Installation

-We are striving to support one-click installation across multiple platforms...
+We are working hard to support one-click installation on multiple platforms...

-Even so, the installation methods are quite simple.
+Even so, the installation methods are very simple.

-*PS: The following instructions are given for Linux as an example, although they can also be applied to other operating systems.*
+*PS: All methods below use Linux as an example, even though they can also be used on other devices.*

-## Cargo Install Binary
+## Cargo Install Binary Installation

-If your execution device has Cargo and a compilation environment, then this is the **simplest and most reliable** way to install.
+If your execution device has Cargo and a compilation environment, installing in this way is the **simplest and most reliable way to ensure availability**.

 ```bash
 > cargo install rsbench
 ```

-After successful installation, run the `rsbench` command and check if the output displays the `RSBench` Ascii-art to verify the installation:
+After successful installation, execute the `rsbench` command to check if the `RSBench` Ascii-art is output to verify successful installation.

 ```bash
 > rsbench